frankieeder/fantasy_movie_league/README.md

 INTRODUCTION
 ------------

-An object-oriented version of the knapsack problem, fantasy_movie_league parses third-party box-office projections and computes the best Fantasy Movie League bracket for a given week.
+An object-oriented version of the knapsack problem, fantasy_movie_league parses third-party box-office projections and computes the highest-earning Fantasy Movie League bracket for a given week.

 Fantasy Movie League rules can be found here: https://fantasymovieleague.com/howtoplay